top of page

 Organizations rarely expect certainty in hiring.
 What they often want is greater confidence in the decisions they are already making.

-That is where objective data can play a meaningful role.
-When used appropriately, assessment doesn’t replace experience or leadership judgment.
-It provides additional perspective that helps reduce blind spots and surface considerations that may not emerge through interviews alone.
+That’s where objective data can play a meaningful role.
+When used appropriately, assessments don’t replace experience or leadership judgment.
+They provide additional perspective that helps reduce blind spots and surface considerations that may not emerge through interviews alone.

-This is particularly valuable when organizations are intentionally building teams with diverse ways of thinking.
-When leaders can see how different cognitive and behavioral styles complement one another, they can build teams that are not only capable, but balanced.
+This is particularly valuable when organizations intentionally build teams with diverse ways of thinking.
+When leaders can see how different cognitive and behavioral styles complement one another, they can build teams that are not only capable but balanced.

 Diverse thinking then becomes something organizations can intentionally design for, rather than something they hope emerges organically.